An Open Letter to NewBeauty Magazine: Stop Misleading the Public| ABCS

 The American Board of Cosmetic Surgery is committed to patient safety and, like the American Board of Plastic Surgery and NewBeauty, stresses that unqualified and untrained surgeons should be viewed with caution.

-Given that ABCS board certification is the only certification that guarantees formal training in cosmetic surgery, patients should absolutely consider American Board of Cosmetic Surgery certified surgeons when seeking cosmetic procedures.
+Given that ABCS board certification is the only board certification that is dedicated solely to formal training in cosmetic surgery, patients should absolutely consider American Board of Cosmetic Surgery certified surgeons when seeking cosmetic procedures.

 Morrison, C., Rotemberg, S., Moreira-Gonazlaez, A., & Zins, J. (2008).
 A Survey of Cosmetic Surgery Training in Plastic Surgery Programs of the United States.
 Plastic and Reconstructive Surgery, 122(5), 1570-1578.